OBSDN-Host/OBSDN-Host/README.md

 # OBSDN-Host
-A official home for OBSDN Host.
+The official home of OBSDN Host.